2025.10 Bobbin Lace Orchid

 2023.04 Duet

-I finally completed Duet, my first ever self-designed knitted dress.
-Allow me to pour myself a glass of champagne to celebrate 🍾🥂🍾
+I’ve finally completed Duet, my first self-designed knitted dress.
+Allow me to pour myself a glass of champagne to celebrate! 🍾🥂🍾

-Duet is inspired by harmonic plays between the blue and the white.
-It is the rhythmic interactions of the two colours that construct the dress.
+Duet is inspired by the harmonious interplay between blue and white.
+The rhythmic interactions of these two colours construct the dress.

-The creation and knitting process of Duet happened in various places in Europe (Ireland, Switzerland, Finland) and Asia (Hong Kong); I brought the work-in-progress piece with me for my travels.
+The creation and knitting process of Duet unfolded in various locations across Europe (Ireland, Switzerland, Croatia, Finland) and Asia (Hong Kong); I brought this work-in-progress piece with me on my travels.

-Duet is knitted with one of my favourite organic yarns, Økologisk Sommeruld (70% wool and 30% cotton) from CaMaRose.
-With the mid-length sleeves and a side slit at the bottom, Duet is a perfect spring and autumn wear.
+Duet is knitted with one of my favorite organic yarns, Økologisk Sommeruld (70% wool and 30% cotton) from CaMaRose.
+With its mid-length sleeves and a side slit at the hem, ‘Duet’ is perfect for spring and autumn wear.

-More photos of Duet in my Knitting Collection page 🙂
+More photos of Duet are available on my Knitting Collection page 🙂

 2023.01 Rhinebeck Hat…again

-There are knitting patterns that you would love to knit with more than once, the Rhinebeck Hat by Woolly Wormhead is surely one of those!
-Same as last time I knitted the hat with Drury DK of Townhouse Yarns.
+There are knitting patterns you’ll love to knit again and again; the Rhinebeck Ha by Woolly Wormhead is certainly one of them!
+As I did last time, I knitted this hat with Drury DK from Townhouse Yarns.

 Spring & Summer 2022

-I have several knitting projects on hand that I am slowly turning each of them into reality.
-One is knitting with a purchased pattern, while the others are self-designed—Yes, I am starting to knit my own designs!
-Lots to work on, and I am very excited about it, even making mistakes is a blessing as this is the best way to learn.
+I currently have several knitting projects underway, each slowly becoming a reality.
+One is based on a purchased pattern, while the others are self-designed—yes, I’m starting to knit my own designs!
+There’s a lot to work on, and I’m very excited about it; even mistakes are a blessing, as they offer the best way to learn.

-Now the chill in the air is telling me that summer is gone, but none of my projects is completed…ah I know!
-I didn’t, however, forget about knitting during my vacation sailing in the Adriatic sea though, picture as my proof.
+Now the chill in the air reminds me that summer is gone, and none of my projects are complete… I know!
+I didn’t, however, forget about knitting during my vacation sailing in the Adriatic Sea, as this picture proves.

-Hopefully more to update in the near future 🙂
+Hopefully, I’ll have more updates in the near future 🙂

 2022.02 The Pearl Bonnet

-I knitted a white bonnet with Rico Design Essentials Merino DK for the adorable new born in our family using Perlerogperlerkyse created by Ina Kolstrøm.
+I knitted a white bonnet for the adorable newborn in our family using Rico Design Essentials Merino DK and the Perlerogperlerkyse pattern by Ina Kolstrøm.

 2022.01 Happy New Year!

-Wish everyone in good spirits in another new year 🙂
+Wishing everyone good spirits in the new year 🙂

-My handcraft journey has been on halt for the last few months due to big changes in life.
-I feel grateful, however, that I was able to complete two pieces for my family, a Snowy Forest Sweater for her and Chunkeanie, a beanie for him.
+My handcraft journey has been on hold for the last few months due to significant life changes.
+I’m grateful, however, that I managed to complete two pieces for my family: a Snowy Forest Sweater for her and Chunkeanie, a beanie for him.

 2021.08-09 Decorative Lace Collar

-Lace knitting is always exciting, as most of the time the lace pattern won’t be clearly revealed until you put your weeks, if not months of effort for a bath and block properly.
-I gave myself a challenge knitting this elegant lace collar obtained from the book Japanese Knitting Stitch Bible: 260 Exquisite Patterns by Hitomi Shida.
-I used 100% linen yarn from Växbo Lin in Sweden, as I would like it to be worn in hot and humid weather.
-This is how it looks before blocking and the finished picture is added to my Knitting Collection page.
+Lace knitting is always exciting because the lace pattern usually won’t be clearly revealed until you’ve invested weeks, if not months, of effort and then properly bathed and blocked the piece.
+I challenged myself by knitting this elegant lace collar, a pattern obtained from the book Japanese Knitting Stitch Bible: 260 Exquisite Patterns by Hitomi Shida.
+I used 100% linen yarn from Växbo Lin in Sweden, as I intend for it to be worn in hot and humid weather.
+This is how it looks before blocking; the finished picture will be added to my Knitting Collection page.

 2021.06-07 Reis Sweater

-Knitting Stephen West’s Reis sweater provides me a valuable opportunity to practise colour knitting.
-I wasn’t thinking too much on what colour to knit next and therefore the outcome only reveals closer to completion.
+Knitting Stephen West’s Reis sweater provides me with a valuable opportunity to practice color knitting.
+I didn’t think too much about which color to knit next, so the outcome will only be fully revealed closer to completion.
 It’s a piece for him, but the pattern itself is gender-neutral.
-I used Comfy, Tibetan and Tyrrell DKs from Martin’s Lab and Drury DK of Townhouse Yarns to knit the sweater.
-Photos of completed sweater is added to my Knitting Collection page.
+I used Comfy, Tibetan, and Tyrrell DKs from Martin’s Lab, as well as Drury DK from Townhouse Yarns, to knit the sweater.
+Photos of the completed sweater have been added to my Knitting Collection page.

 2021.05 Macramé

-This year has been a bit bumpy so far, causing a halt in progressing some of my handcraft projects.
-I did, however, started to self-learn macramé.
-Once the high quality cotton strings from Createhoic arrived from Sweden, I made two plant hangers as gifts for my family.
+This year has been a bit bumpy so far, causing a pause in the progress of some of my handcraft projects.
+I did, however, start to self-learn macramé.
+Once the high-quality cotton strings from Createhoic arrived from Sweden, I made two plant hangers as gifts for my family.
 Both designs are from Mixed Fibre Macramé by Chantel Conlon.

 2021.04 Hanami

-Nothing can fully capture the beauty of nature, still I would like myself to make a small-scale lino print to express my pure love to sakura/cherry blossoms 🌸.
-I used Paint’ON Multi-Techniques paper for printing.
+Nothing can fully capture the beauty of nature, yet I want to create a small-scale lino print to express my pure love for sakura/cherry blossoms 🌸.
+I used Paint’ON Multi-Techniques paper for the printing process.

 2021.03 Victory Jumper

-Flowers starting to bloom, a good sign of spring!
-I’m in time to finish this classic 1945 Victory Jumper, one of the original 1940s patterns from Britain, which is now freely accessible from V&A’s website.
-The Irish Studio Donegal Darnie yarns (Navy, Rowan Berry and White) are good alternatives of the suggested yarns in the pattern.
+Flowers are starting to bloom—a welcome sign of spring!
+I’m on track to finish this classic 1945 Victory Jumper, one of the original 1940s patterns from Britain, now freely accessible on the V&A website.
+The Irish Studio Donegal Darnie yarns (in Navy, Rowan Berry, and White) are excellent alternatives to the suggested yarns in the pattern.

 2021.02 Snowy Forest